VoltRipper

 What's the best all-around electric dirt bike for trail riding?

-The Sur-Ron Light Bee X. At 130 lb it's the lightest and most flickable in the class, it has enough power for real trails, and it sits on the biggest aftermarket and community in the segment — so it stays the right bike for years.
-It earns a VoltRipper Score of 83.
+The Sur-Ron Light Bee X. At 130 lb it's light and flickable — not the lightest bike we track, but the lightest one with this much support behind it — it has enough power for real trails, and it sits on the biggest aftermarket and community in the segment — so it stays the right bike for years.
+It earns a VoltRipper Score of 89.

 Do I need a lot of power for trail riding?

 Less than you'd think.
 On tight, technical singletrack, light weight and predictable handling matter far more than peak power or top speed.
-Power helps on fast, open fire roads — but for most trail riding, a flickable 10 kW bike is more fun and more usable than a heavy 20 kW one.
+Power helps on fast, open fire roads and full-size enduro terrain — but for most trail riding, a flickable 10 kW bike is more fun and more usable than a heavy 20+ kW one.

 What's the best budget trail bike?